rossgk2/physmath/README.md

 # Towards actually satisfyingly explained math

 Okay, but what makes "satisfying" math?
 I certaintly want to avoid the "that's the way it is" attitude that you find so-often in high school math classrooms.
 But beyond that, I want to improve upon the "conjecture and prove" pedagogy that traditional approaches to mathematics overuse/abuse.
+In "conjecture and prove", the proposed truths (conjectures) are always plausable enough, but also always seem to be somewhat unmotivated, somewhat popping out of thin air.
+Yeah, it's true that some ideas are radical enough perspective shifts that they can only be percieved as coming out of the blue, but most ideas can be related to a previously known network of ideas in a natural way that lends to their discovery.

-A more heuristic categorization of satisfyingly explained math is that a concept has been satisfactiorly explained if, in the scenario where you are restricted from access to any outside resources- like textbooks, notes, the Internet- you could retrace the concept's story and reobtain all the details. **My textbooks aim to present a plausible avenue by which every mathematical concept they cover could be discovered.**
+Satisfyingly explained math is essentially the opposite of "conjecture and prove" math.
+A heuristic categorization of satisfyingly explained math is that a concept has been satisfactiorly explained if, in the scenario where you are restricted from access to any outside resources- like textbooks, notes, the Internet- you could retrace the concept's story and reobtain all the details. **My textbooks aim to present a plausible avenue by which every mathematical concept they cover could be discovered.**

 I admit, it is unlikely that a single person would be able to independently make all of these natural discoveries *for the first time*.
 But, a textbook can take care of the first time for you!
 After you have digested the material, you will be left with that memorable path of discovery for a long time.

+## Specifics of pedagogy

+Here are some more specifics on the failings of "conjecture and prove" and on what exactly I think of as satisfingly explained math.

 The "conjecture and prove" pedagogy is defined by the following three failings:
 - Concept definitions are often given no real motivation (the "motivation" is often historical- e.g. "the Greeks noticed this", "Euler noticed that").